This text explains our complaints procedure.

 5. The Chairman’s decision is final and the complaint procedure at Southern Pool is exhausted.

 6. The Chairman’s letter to you will include details of the Tynwald Commissioner for Administration to whom you can refer if you are not satisfied with the final outcome and wish to take the matter further.
+Please note that the Commissioner may only investigate a matter within 6 months of the decision being notified to you.

 7. We will use the information you provide in accordance with the Data Protection Act 2018 for the purposes of dealing with your complaint.

-In order to deal with the matter effectively, the information may be shared between different individuals within the Pool and, if necessary, with relevant third parties.
+In order to deal with the matter effectively, the information may also be shared between different individuals within the Pool and, if necessary, with relevant third parties.
 In such instances the Board will ensure that your personal data is processed in accordance with the Act and our Privacy Notice which can be viewed above.